yosoyelfede/CV2Web/SETUP.md

 ## Database Setup

 1. Create a Supabase project at https://supabase.com
-2. Go to the SQL Editor in your Supabase dashboard
+2. Go to the SQL Editor in your Supabase project
 3. Run the SQL commands from `supabase/schema-complete.sql` (this handles existing tables)
 4. Create a storage bucket named `cv-documents` with the following settings:
    - Public bucket: false